chemlord/reactionrepo/content/faqs/references-formatting/_index.md

 {{% details title="Why are there no step numbers included in the reaction diagrams to indicate its location on the paper's reaction pathway?" %}}

-Our approach prioritizes simplicity and clarity to enhance effective learning, particularly for beginners.
-Although scientific publications often include reaction step numbers, we have chosen not to include them to maintain clarity and avoid confusing readers, especially when presenting yields alongside the reaction.
-This approach aligns with the practices in textbooks and other educational resources where reaction step numbers are typically not displayed.
+We provide step numbers from the original paper in the "Where did the reaction come from?" sections but omit them in tutorials for simplicity and clarity.

-By focusing on the essential details—such as reagents, conditions, and yields—we prevent information overload and ensure that the key information is easily accessible.
-Detailed descriptions of the reaction steps and additional context are provided in the accompanying text, offering a comprehensive understanding without cluttering the diagrams.
+To enhance learning, especially for beginners, we exclude step numbers to avoid confusion and maintain clarity, similar to textbook practices.
+We focus on essential details like reagents, conditions, and yields to prevent information overload and make key points accessible.
+Detailed descriptions are provided in the "Where did this Reaction come from" section under every question for comprehensive understanding without cluttering diagrams.

-Including reaction step numbers might lead to questions about the entire synthesis pathway, which is not our intention.
-Our goal is to highlight specific reactions occurring in papers and explore them in detail, rather than presenting the entire synthesis process.
-This focused approach allows readers to quickly grasp the main points of each reaction while providing the option to delve deeper into the details as needed.

-Our objective is to create a resource that is both informative and user-friendly, catering to learners at all levels by emphasizing clarity and relevance in presenting chemical reactions.

 {{% /details %}}

-{{% details title="Why is the yield percentage included in the diagram?" %}}
+{{% details title="Why is the yield percentage included in some reaction schemes/questions?" %}}

 Including the yield percentage directly in the diagram (usually below the product) provides immediate insight into the efficiency of the reaction, which is a critical aspect of chemical synthesis.
 This information is valuable for understanding the practical outcomes of the reactions and aligns with common practices in academic publications.